Brown-University-Library/ocfl-java-http/README.md

     - body: multipart/form-data (see description in POST section)
     - fails if the object doesn't exist or the files already exist
     - adding the updateExisting=yes URL parameter allows updating existing files
+- DELETE /<object_id>/files
+    - delete object (by removing all the files in a new version - doesn't actually purge any data)
+    - returns 204, if successful (or if object was already delete), 404 if object not found
+- GET /<object_id>/files/<file_name>/content returns file contents
+    - use "Range" header to request partial file contents
+    - returns 410 Gone if object or file has been deleted
+- DELETE /<object_id>/files/<file_name>
+    - delete file <file_name> from object
+    - returns 204 if successful (or if file was already deleted), 404 if <file_name> doesn't exist

 Development
 -----------